(FICTION 6,870 words) (BACK TO HOME PAGE)

 “Oui!”
 Lisette replied, again hugely impressed.
 “And here’s his t-shirt.
-It’s unwashed, Madame.”
+Excuse the smell, Madame.
+It’s unwashed.”

-The psychic’s divination approved the wedding.
+The psychic’s reading foresaw a successful marriage.
 “Fortune smiles on you, Madame,” she declared.
 “You are indeed a survivor.
 You always land on your feet.
 Like a cat.”

 She noted Lisette’s ironic smile.